ahmedombada/ansible-k8s/README.md

 2. an API Key or token with sufficient rights.
 3. domain name that you own.

-# What if you dont have a cloud flare account?
+# What if you dont have a cloudflare account?
 Do you want TLS?
 # No:
 Really? you should.
 But if you insist, then you really dont need the cert-manager role and the create-service role, you can just comment them out in the ``` site.yml ``` file and run the playbook normally.
 Then create a service and access it by ip to test the cluster like this: